|Author:||Ding Haixiao (丁海笑)|

 Ding Haixiao citing the classics

-All of this is all the more sad as there are times when DHX’s writing has both grace and insight:
+The things I have noted above are all the more regrettable as there are times when Ding’s writing has both grace and insight:

 “The Gate Of Stability isn’t stable at all, the Alley Of Happiness isn’t happy at all.
 Between the Road Of Freedom and the Road Of Democracy, there lies my university.” (安定门并不安定，幸福巷并不幸福，自由路和民主路之间，便是我的大学。)